Road running: Diversity

 Road running is recognizable for its diverse features.
 Anyone is welcome to participate in road running whether it be for recreational activity or for the purpose of competition.
 Running is an activity that attracts people from all over the world and for any age.
 For example, many road racing events recognize finishers in an age group system which acts as a way to reward younger or older athletes who may not be able to compete with runners in a prime age.

 Charity

 Road races are often community-wide events that highlight or raise money for an issue or project.
 In the US, Susan G. Komen's Race for the Cure is held nationwide to raise breast cancer awareness.
 This race is also run in Germany, Italy and Puerto Rico.
 Similarly, Race for Life holds races throughout the UK to raise money for Cancer Research UK.
 First person "race reports" frequently appear on the Dead Runners Society electronic mailing list.
 Dublin, Ireland's Women's Mini-Marathon is said to be the largest all-female event of its kind in the world.

 Motivation to be active

 For many, competing in a local road race can be the motivation needed for individuals to pursue physical activity.
-In a study done by the bureau for labor statistics, road running ranked third in the most common form of sport and exercise activity for Americans.
+In a study done by the United States Bureau for Labor Statistics, road running ranked third in the most common form of sport and exercise activity for Americans.